TapashiRoy/UIAutomationProject-OpenCart/README.md

 # UIAutomationProject-OpenCart
-This project automates Opencart Website using Selenium and Java
+This project automates Opencart UI using Selenium and Java